| Appendix 5: Articles

 exceed 100 baskets as acre in paddy to produce one billion

+baskets, he said.
 As the second year (1997-98) of the second five-year

 short-term plan is being implemented at present, he said,